IgorPieruccini/cli-release-note/README.md

 To test changes locally first build the project:
 > npm run build
-

 Then install the package globally:
 > npm install -g .

 Now you can run the release command in your terminal.
-When making to change to cli.js build it again this will make sure to add your changes to the build.
+When making to change to cli.js build it again with this command:
+> npm run build:cli

+This will make sure to add your changes you mad inside cli.js to the build, without re-building the entire web app

 ### Web App